w314/notes/javaNotes/javaQA.md

 What are the main states that your files can reside in when using Git?
 What are the main sections of a Git project?
 What are some common operations you would be performing when using Git?

+wk8

+What is DCL?
+What is TCL?
+What is the difference between an aggregate and a scalar function?
+What is the GROUP BY clause used for?
+What is the ORDER BY clause used for?
+What is a stored procedure in SQL?
+What is a trigger in SQL?
+What is a transaction?
+What are the properties of a transaction?
+What is a function in SQL?
+What is an index in SQL?

+What is an algorithm?
+How would you describe time complexity?
+What is the Factory design pattern?
+What is the Singleton design pattern?
+What is the difference between linear search and binary search?
+What is the difference between Bubble Sort and Merge Sort?

+wk9
+What is the Optional class?
+What is the Stream API and what is it used for?
+What is the Reflection API and what is it used for?
+What is a thread?
+How can we implement multithreading in Java?
+What are some states a thread can be in?
+What is synchronization?
+What is the difference between deadlock and livelock?
+Describe the Producer Consumer problem.
+What are intermediate stream operations?
+What are terminal stream operations?
+How can we create a thread?